Indirect forces in disc-planet interaction: Disc-planet setup and methodology

 To better understand some aspects of disc-planet coupling with or without the indirect term, we also used linear calculations \citep{KP93,RP12,PR12} performed using a linear framework developed earlier in \citet{Miranda2019I}, \citet{Fairbairn2022,Fairbairn2025a}.
 This framework solves numerically a set of linearized (and Fourier decomposed in azimuth) fluid equations for the disc perturbation (see Section \ref{sec:pert-lin} for some background).
 The full details of this method can be found in the aforementioned studies.

 This framework allows us to provide a detailed analysis of disc perturbation in the limit of very low mass planets, $\Mp\ll\Mth$, which is performed in Section \ref{sec:pert}.
 It also naturally allows us to study important integral characteristics of the planet-driven density waves, such as disc torques and angular momentum flux (see Section \ref{sec:IT-AM}).
-This method provides a very powerful analysis tool, cross-checked against direct simulations in a number of disc-planet related problems: impact of non-ideal disc thermodynamics on density wave propagation \citep{Miranda2019I,Miranda2020I,Miranda2020II}, spawning of multiple arms by planet-driven density waves \citep{Miranda2019II}, negative torque density phenomenon \citep{RP12}, torque wiggles \citep{Cimerman2024b}, migration and eccentricity evolution of eccentric planets \citep{Fairbairn2025a,Fairbairn2025}, etc.
+This method provides a very powerful analysis tool, cross-checked against direct simulations in a number of disc-planet related problems: impact of non-ideal disc thermodynamics on density wave propagation \citep{Miranda2019I,Miranda2020I,Miranda2020II}, spawning of multiple arms by planet-driven density waves \citep{Miranda2019II}, negative torque density phenomenon \citep{RP12}, torque wiggles \citep{Cimerman2024b}, migration and eccentricity evolution of eccentric planets \citep{Fairbairn2025a,Fairbairn2025}, etc. Our linear calculations use the same physical setup (described in Section \ref{sec:physical}) as our simulations (including the adiabatic EoS, which is implemented via a $\beta$-cooling model with a very large value of $\beta$) allowing a direct comparison between them.